Just a 27-year-old girl slammed with the news she has breast cancer.

 But I don’t deserve it, and neither do you.
 And there was nothing I could have done differently to prevent this from happening.

-In my free time, I love going on road trips and listening to country music with my boyfriend, cuddling with my cat, watching 90 Day Fiancé with my mom, shooting back tequila with my dad, and cheering on the Chicago Blackhawks from the stands and from my couch.
+In my free time, I love going on road trips and listening to country music with my boyfriend, cuddling with my cat, watching 90 Day Fiancé with my mom, shooting back tequila with my dad, and cheering on the Chicago Blackhawks from the stands or from my couch.